wmulvaney/wmulvaney.github.io/README.md

 # William Mulvaney — Personal Website

 Welcome to the source for [williammulvaney.com](https://williammulvaney.com), the personal site of William Mulvaney.
-This site highlights my work as a podcast host, entrepreneur, software engineer, and fitness coach.
+This site highlights my work as a podcast host, entrepreneur, software engineer, and writer.

 ##  Features